Transfer an ISA to your Abundance IF ISA

 Once we've received the transfer we'll add the money to your Abundance IF ISA.
 Your ISA funds will be held as cash in your Abundance IF ISA portfolio, ready for you to invest.
 Please remember that you need to choose the investments you want to make yourself and cash held in your ISA does not earn any interest.

-You can choose to invest in any of the direct investments on Abundance from within your Abundance IF ISA (apart from two specific investments - find out more here).
+You can choose to invest in any of the investments on Abundance from within your Abundance IF ISA.

 Please remember, holding your investments in an IFISA does not reduce the risk of the investment or protect you from losses, so you can still lose all your money.
 It only means that any potential gains from your investment will be tax free.
 The tax treatment of your investment will depend on your individual circumstances and may change in the future.